bzgrey/Maverick-backend/design/FunctionalDesign/ProblemFraming.md

 As adoption expands, students would benefit from easier coordination, increased belonging, and more efficient course discovery.
 However, widespread use may also create social pressure to align schedules with friends, exclude non-users, and risk institutional misuse of schedule data.

 **Design Response:**
-Implement “open-to-collaborate” tags for courses to balance broad inclusivity while being able to hide other parts of a scheudle.
+Implement “open-to-collaborate” tags for courses to balance broad inclusivity while being able to hide other parts of a schedule. **We will probably not implement this feature for this project.**

 ---